adhamahmed/Calendar-Program/Documentation.md

 - For variable names - All variable names are to use camel case to keep it consistent and easy to keep up with.

+- For code blocks - All blocks of code are to be marked by curly brackets.
+The opening bracket should be placed on the same line as the part it belongs to.

 ## V. Research
 ## VI.
 Project Management
 Burndown Chart